-For guaranteed early and late cover you could opt for glacial resorts such as Cervinia or Val Senales, where skiing continues throughout much of the year – but a few others are also open late.
+For guaranteed early and late cover in Italy you could opt for glacial resorts such as Cervinia or Val Senales, where skiing continues throughout much of the year – but a few others are also open late.

 Here – in no particular order – are six resorts with a ski season that finishes at the end of April…or later.